January Lawn + Landscape Tips

 • Plant Health Care – Your landscape represents an important investment in your property.
 Annual inspection and treatment of your trees and shrubs is a good practice.

-If have any questions, or if you need help making 2025 your best lawn and landscape year, please give us a call (405)367-3873, or simply respond to this email.
+If you have any questions, or if you need help making 2026 your best lawn and landscape year, please give us a call (405)367-3873, or simply respond to this email.

 One Important Winter Note – Avoid walking on fescue lawns when temperatures are below freezing or there is frost as it will cause damage that will last into the spring.